 The City Council approved the use of \$4,700,000 in debt financing in 2018 as part of the Surface Water (SWM) Utility Fund 2018-2023 Capital Improvement Program (CIP) for the SWM Master Plan.
-Council is required to authorize the issuance of debt via ordinance.
-Tonight staff will review proposed Ordinance No. 832 to issue bonds for Council approval on August 6, 2018.
+The Council is required to authorize the issuance of debt via ordinance.
+The City Council reviewed proposed Ordinance No. 832 at its meeting on July 23, 2018 for this purpose, and tonight Council is asked to approve proposed Ordinance No. 832.